Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/front-end/best-practices/_index.md

 - Simple lists should be sorted alphabetically

+### Form components (app-frontend)
+Form components (`src/components`) should, whenever possible, be "dumb" components that receive all their input from props.
+They should not have a direct connection to the store, and should not know anything about the store.

 ### Sagas
 All logic used in a saga should be an exported function in the `utils`-folder.
 This is decided since we need to split up the logic from the fetching of data, so we have a more testable codebase.
 The saga only fetches data from the state, and sends the appropriate data to utils-functions.